Orbiit/gunn-web-app/about.md

 # Credits
 [Sean](https://sheeptester.github.io/) who made most of the app.

-Henry for his ideas, Google Maps overlay, and bug reports that came with screenshots.
+[Henry](https://poolehenry.github.io/) for his ideas, Google Maps overlay, and bug reports that came with screenshots.

-Alex, Steven, Tomer, and some other people for moral support.
+Alex, [Steven](https://velosify.github.io/), Tomer, Aaryan, [Julien](https://gamepro5.github.io/) and some other people for moral support and ideas.

 The [Android version of the Gunn App](https://github.com/RiceCakess/TheGunnApp) which was open sourced and I was able to get the Google Calendar events URL thing from their code.
 Apparently for me Java is to JavaScript as Interlingua is to Spanish.